BAkinmarin/filmreview/README.md

 - [Cloudinary](https://cloudinary.com/) for hosting the images.
 - [Gunicorn](https://gunicorn.org/) for handling the HTTP requests in production.
 - [Psycopg2](https://www.psycopg.org/) for aiding communication between Django and PostgresSQL
-- [Formtools](https://django-formtools.readthedocs.io/) for additional form utilities.
+- [Formtools](https://django-formtools.readthedocs.io/) for additional form utilities.-->
-- [Whitenoise](http://whitenoise.evans.io/en/stable/) for deploying the static files to Heroku.-->

 [Back to Top](#ux)